powerlanguage/mog/README.md

 #MOG

-Emoji requester bot, designed to be used on as a [Slack slash command](https://api.slack.com/slash-commands).
+Emoji requester bot, designed to be used as a [Slack slash command](https://api.slack.com/slash-commands).

 Web app built with Flask.